justinmelnick/justinmelnick.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi.
-I am an incoming Postdoctoral Research Associate at the [Niehaus Center for Globalization and Governance](https://niehaus.princeton.edu/) at Princeton University.
+I am a Postdoctoral Research Associate at the [Niehaus Center for Globalization and Governance](https://niehaus.princeton.edu/) at Princeton University.
 In Fall 2027, I will join the [Department of Government](https://liberalarts.utexas.edu/government/) at the University of Texas at Austin as an Assistant Professor.

 My research uses formal theory and quantitative methods to explore topics in international relations and political economy with applications to the politics of climate change.
 My work has been published or is forthcoming in _International Organization_, the _Journal of Politics_, and the _Journal of Conflict Resolution_, among other outlets.
 My research has been supported by grants from EGAP.